dseguy/php-error-messages/messages/cannot-call-constructor.rst

 On the other hand, if a child class makes an explicit call to the parent constructor, then on of the parents MUST have a constructor.

-In the example here, the child class explicitely calls the parent constructor, but it doesn't exists.
+In the example here, the child class explicitly calls the parent constructor, but it doesn't exists.

 Example
 _______